-To begin this process, the student must schedule an appointment with the senior director of Academic Support and Records to review his/her academic history and discuss the participating school’s requirements.
+To begin this process, the student must schedule an appointment with the Academic Support and Records staff to review his/her academic history and discuss the participating school’s requirements.
 Providing the student is in good academic standing and has completed 50 percent or more of the degree requirements at SCU, the degree will be granted by Santa Clara University.

 If a student has less than 50 percent of the units required to award an MBA degree at SCU, they may apply to a participating Jesuit school and transfer the units already earned at SCU to that institution.
 Under this agreement, the student transferring out of Santa Clara University is required to meet all application and admission criteria of the receiving school.
 Upon admission to the receiving school, students will be informed of which units will be transferred from SCU to the institution.
 The receiving school will award the degree.
 For more information visit our website at: www.jesuitmba.org